entangledloops/slidingpuzzle/README.md

 solution_len=42, generated=711, expanded=490, unvisited=222, visited=258
 ```

-In this case greedy search finds a solution quickly, but the solution is of lower quality.
+Notice how many states are generated for BFS to find a solution.
+Greedy search finds a solution quickly, but the solution is of lower quality.

 ```python
 >>> result = search(b)